paulwarren/nzde/dict/B/README.md

 ## bantie

  <i>n.</i> [DARE banty widespread, esp. east of Mississipi river 1890; nf OED2.]
 A bantam, esp. as a pet.

+## Bantu blood

+ <i>phr.</i> Used for wine made by companies with South African links, during the apartheid years.
+One never bought or drank Bantu blood, of course.

 ## baptise